Joint Fusion Cell (JFC) Intelligence Development Officer Embed

 Applicants must be able to demonstrate:

-- Experience of handling and dissemination of sensitive and non-sensitive material securely, in line with relevant legislation, policies and procedures
+• Experience of appropriate and secure handling and dissemination of sensitive and non-sensitive material in accordance with relevant legislation, policies and procedures.

 How to Apply